lmorg/murex/docs/blog/reading_lists.md

 What's happening here is `%[...]` creates the JSON array (as described above) and then the `foreach` builtin iterates through the array and assigns that element to a variable named `day`.

-> `out` is the equivalent of `echo` in Bash.
-In fact you can still use `echo` in Murex albeit that is just aliased to `out`
+> `out` in Murex is the equivalent of `echo` in Bash.
+In fact you can still use `echo` in Murex albeit that is just aliased to `out`.

-It is also worth noting that since Murex version 3.1 lambdas have been available, allowing you to write code that looks a little like this:
+It is also worth noting that since Murex version 3.1 lambdas have been available, allowing you to write code that looks a like this:

     $json[{out "Hello $."}]

 But more on that in a different article.

-## PowerShell
+## Reading JSON arrays in PowerShell

 Microsoft PowerShell is a typed shell, like Murex, which was originally built for Windows but has since been ported to macOS and Linux too.
 Where PowerShell differs is that rather than using byte streams with type annotations, PowerShell passes .NET objects.
 Thus you'll see a little more boilerplate code in PowerShell where you need to explicitly convert types -- whereas Murex can get away with implicit definitions.